svanoort/pyresttest/README.md

 ## Basic Test Set Syntax
 As you can see, tests are defined in [YAML](http://en.wikipedia.org/wiki/YAML) format.

-There are 3 top level test syntax elements:
+There are 5 top level test syntax elements:
 - *url:* a simple test, fetches given url via GET request and checks for good response code
 - *test*: a fully defined test (see below)
+- *benchmark*: a fully defined benchmark (see below)
 - *config* or *configuration*: overall test configuration
 - *import*: (not implemented yet) import test set into another test so you Don't Repeat Yourself